Talk to us

 + Economic and Financial Abuse

-STOP PRESS.
-On 8th March 2021 SEA (Surviving Economic Abuse) launched a digital guide to help victims identify economic abuse.
+SEA (Surviving Economic Abuse) have published a digital guide to help victims identify economic abuse.
 Go to [SEA Guide]8 for more information.

 Economic abuse incorporates a range of behaviours which allow a perpetrator to control someone else’s economic resources or freedoms.
 Economic abuse is wider in its definition than ‘financial abuse’, a term usually used to describe denying or restricting access to money, or misusing another person’s money.
 In addition to that, economic abuse can also include restricting access to essential resources such as food, clothing or transport, and denying the means to improve a person’s economic status (for example, through employment, education or training).
 The charity Surviving Economic Abuse describes it in the following way: “Economic abuse is designed to reinforce or create economic instability.
 In this way it limits women’s choices and ability to access safety.
 Lack of access to economic resources can result in women staying with abusive men for longer and experiencing more harm as a result.”